PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Single edit functionality
 It was considered to implement the edit feature in a way that individual geofences could be set to edit mode, instead of having a global edit mode that can be toggled for all geofences at once.
 This would likely have performance benefits, since it was observed in manual testing that response times of the interface increased together with the number and complexity of loaded geofences, particularly when edit mode was enabled.

-The functionality would be achieved by storing an _editable_ flag for that geofence, and then only rendering geofences that have this flag inside the _FeatureGroup_.
+The functionality would be achieved by storing an \lstinline!editable! flag for that geofence, and then only rendering geofences that have this flag inside the \lstinline!FeatureGroup!.

-This feature did not work as intended, since the _Leaflet_ map did not re-render correctly.
+This feature did not work as intended, since the Leaflet map did not re-render correctly.
 Also, the performance benefit became less of a priority after pagination was implemented.

 #### Making loaded geofences editable
-To make all geofences editable (not just those that were drawn, but also those that were loaded from the backend), all geofences are stored in a collection, which is then used to render all editable geometry inside a separate _FeatureGroup_ in the map.
+To make all geofences editable (not just those that were drawn, but also those that were loaded from the backend), all geofences are stored in a collection, which is then used to render all editable geometry inside a separate \lstinline!FeatureGroup! in the map.

-The geofences fetched from the backend are iterated over and a new _Leaflet_ polygon (L.polygon) is created in the frontend from each geofence's coordinates.
+The geofences fetched from the backend are iterated over and a new Leaflet polygon (\lstinline!L.polygon!) is created in the frontend from each geofence's coordinates.

 \begin{lstlisting}[caption=Geofences are fetched and added in frontend, label=lst:geofenceLoading, language={JavaScript}]
     for (let elem of res.data.geoJson) { // iterate fetched geofences